 But as my business has grown and I now have a blog, YouTube channel, Pioneering Today Academy, podcast, social media channels, as well as writing books and creating new courses, if I don’t set aside and make the time to do the must-do tasks of the week, then I’ll get behind.

 I like to think of it as “meal planning” for your tasks!
-We all know when you have a meal plan you spend less money on groceries, waste less food, and save time each week by knowing what you're preparing and even being able to prep food in bulk ahead of time.
+We all know when you have a meal plan you spend less money on groceries, waste less food, and save time each week even when cooking from scratch by being able to prep food in bulk ahead of time.

 Making a plan can sometimes seem daunting and overwhelming (and taking more time which you’re already strapped for), but by planning out your days and week you’ll actually accomplish your tasks faster because there’s a plan.